brython-dev/brython/site/doc/en/svg.md

 </tr>

 </table>

+For the attributes defined in the SVG norm that contain a hyphen (-), it must be replaced by an underscore (_) in the arguments : *text\_anchor* instead of *text-anchor* which would raise a Python syntax error.

 In the above example, we created a text element and a circle element.
 For a list of color keywords reference this [link](http://www.w3.org/TR/SVG/types.html#ColorKeywords)